Weekly rides for every rider.

 Friday Truancy Ride

 - 30 miles.
 17-18 mph.

-Cut out of work early and get your weekend started right with a two hour Friday afternoon ride.
+Leave work early and start your weekend right with a Friday afternoon ride.
 The Truancy Ride rolls through neighborhoods and along official bike routes and includes a few hills and some optional sprints.
 Riders should have experience riding in groups and be able to change a puncture and address minor mechanical issues.

 T&T Violet Crown Ride

 - 2 hours.
 16-18 mph.